The 5 best places to live in Spain in 2023

 Type of accommodationRental Price

-Private Room€600
+Private Room€633

-Club scene and urban culture are as abundant in Madrid as there is sand on the beach in Barcelona: infinite.
-For a vibrant, social and cultural lifestyle expats often decide to search for homes to rent in Madrid.
+If you're on a quest for a bustling lifestyle, Madrid is the best city to live in Spain.
+For a vibrant, social, and cultural lifestyle, young expats often decide to search for homes to rent in Madrid.

-In the capital of Spain, you're always on the brink of something new and you can feel that wild and restless spirit in the air.
-One click away from a ticket to a new theatre show, one entry row away from the vibrant nightlife or a few steps away from the nearest park.
+In the capital of Spain, you're always on the brink of something new.
+You're one click away from a ticket to a new theatre show, one entry row away from the vibrant nightlife, or a few steps away from the nearest park.
+Its location also allows easy travel all over Europe.

 Type of accommodationRental Price

-Private Room€520
+Private Room€575

 Type of accommodationRental Price

-Private Room€350
+Private Room€375

 4. Málaga

-With its good weather all year round and laid-back lifestyle, everyone from students, families, couples and pensioners are drawn to the city in the south.
-In fact, Málaga was named the second best city for expats by InterNations.
+With its good weather all year round and laid-back lifestyle, everyone from students, families, couples, and pensioners are drawn to the city in the south.
+In fact, Málaga was named the 2nd best city for expats by InterNations.
+As a result, more than 90,463 expats live and study or work in Málaga.

 Type of accommodationRental Price